omi1/omprakashdubey/README.md

 (3) Pharmacy App
-* Easy Medicine Ordering: Quickly browse and order medications from an extensive range of products.
+* **Easy Medicine Ordering**: Quickly browse and order medications from an extensive range of products.
-* Home Delivery: Get medicines delivered right to your doorstep with real-time tracking.
+* **Home Delivery**: Get medicines delivered right to your doorstep with real-time tracking.
-* Prescription Upload: Simply upload your prescription for hassle-free ordering of prescribed medicines.
+* **Prescription Upload**: Simply upload your prescription for hassle-free ordering of prescribed medicines.